Jonathan Gómez (soccer, born 2003): International career

-Gómez was born and raised in the United States to Mexican parents and has been extensively pursued by the national team federations of both countries.
+Gómez was born and raised in the United States to Mexican parents and was extensively pursued by the national team federations of both countries.
 He represented both the United States and Mexico at the U16 level, including winning the 2019 UEFA Development Tournament and 2019 Nike International Friendlies with the United States U16s and third place at the 2019 Nordic Cup with Mexico U16s.

 Gómez was a non-roster trainee with Mexico during their loss to the United States in the 2021 CONCACAF Nations League Finals.
 Gómez was subsequently named to the United States provisional squad for the 2021 CONCACAF Gold Cup although he did not make the final roster as the United States won the Final over Mexico.
 In October 2021, Gómez played in a pair of friendlies for Mexico U20s in Europe.

 On December 3, 2021, Gómez was called up to the United States national team for a friendly match against Bosnia and Herzegovina.
-On December 18, Gómez made his senior international debut as an 84th minute substitute and his shot on goal was rebounded in by Cole Bassett for the United States' 1–0 victory.
+On December 18, Gómez made his senior international debut as an 84th-minute substitute and his shot on goal was rebounded in by Cole Bassett for the United States' 1–0 victory.

 On April 21, 2022, Gómez was called up to the Mexico national team for a friendly match against Guatemala on April 27, in which he was subbed on in the 82nd minute.
 He thus became the fourth player to be capped by both the United States and Mexico senior national teams.
 Because both matches were friendlies, Gómez was not cap-tied to either nation.

 In May 2022, Gómez was named to the provisional squads of both the United States U20s and Mexico U20s for the 2022 CONCACAF U-20 Championship but could not participate for either nation due to injury.
-After the United States U20s won the tournament to qualify for the 2023 FIFA U-20 World Cup and 2024 Olympics while Mexico U20s did not qualify for either, Gómez was called up in September 2022 to the United States U20s for the 2022 Revelations Cup in Mexico.
+After the United States U20s won the tournament to qualify for the 2023 FIFA U-20 World Cup and 2024 Olympics while Mexico U20s failed to qualify for either, Gómez was called up in September 2022 to the United States U20s for the 2022 Revelations Cup in Mexico.
 Gómez played in all three of the United States U20s' friendlies including against Mexico U20s.

 On January 18, 2023, Gómez was called up for the second time to the United States national team for friendly matches against Serbia and Colombia and made his first senior international start against Serbia.

+On May 20, 2023, Gómez scored the winning goal for the United States U20s in their opening match against Ecuador U20s at the 2023 FIFA U-20 World Cup.
+Gómez played every match for the Americans as they won their first four matches before losing in the quarterfinal to the eventual champions Uruguay U20s.